Rayza-Slyce/facebook-phishing-investigation/README.md

 ## Post-Takedown Analysis & Verification

-After reporting the campaign, I monitored the infrastructure to understand how it changed.
+After reporting the campaign, I monitored the infrastructure to see what happened next.

 ---